 - Support: Encourages camaraderie among employees, leading to support networks.
 Gallup found a concrete link between having friendships at work and employee engagement.

-With the Chronus mentoring solution, we look to the Employee Experience Circle to help determine the most effective mentoring program to offer.
+With the Chronus mentoring platform, we look to the Employee Experience Circle to help determine the most effective mentoring program to offer.

-Here are just some of the employee engagement strategies we recommend:
+Here are just some of the strategies we recommend:

 - Career Mentoring: Helps prevent employee stagnation overall